 Student broadcasters are nurtured in a state-of-the-art broadcast studio Sheffield has built on the second floor of old dormitories off River Road.

-The equipment at WFDU rivals that at commercial radio stations in New York, said Sheffield and O’Boyle, who has done radio internships in the city.
+The equipment at WFDU rivals that at commercial radio stations in New York, said Sheffield and O’Boyle, who also is an adjunct communications professor at FDU.